mattermost/docs/source/overview/index.rst

 About Mattermost
 ================

-Mattermost’s mission is to make the world safer and more productive by developing and delivering secure, open source collaboration software that is trusted, flexible, and offers fast time-to-value.
+Mattermost’s mission is to make the world safer and more productive by developing and delivering secure, open source collaboration software that is trusted, flexible, and workflow-centric.

 Below is an overview of our products, features, security, integrations, licensing and subscriptions, authentication, and compliance support.